Interferon: Veterinary medicine

+Interferon also appears to work across species among some birds.
+Chicken IFNα is recognized by chicken, duck, and turkey cells.
+Chicken cells recognize pigeon and turkey IFNγ.

 History

 Sidney Pestka of Rutgers University, seen here receiving the National Medal of Technology.

 Interferons were first described in 1957 by Alick Isaacs and Jean Lindenmann at the National Institute for Medical Research in London; the discovery was a result of their studies of viral interference.
 Viral interference refers to the inhibition of virus growth caused by previous exposure of cells to an active or a heat-inactivated virus.
 Isaacs and Lindenmann were working with a system that involved the inhibition of the growth of live influenza virus in chicken embryo chorioallantoic membranes by heat-inactivated influenza virus.
 Their experiments revealed that this interference was mediated by a protein released by cells in the heat-inactivated influenza virus-treated membranes.
 They published their results in 1957 naming the antiviral factor they had discovered interferon.
 The findings of Isaacs and Lindenmann have been widely confirmed and corroborated in the literature.